faridsaud/udacity-myreads-project/README.md

 This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+## New features added:
+* Book detail: When you click on a book, the book detail of the book is displayed.
+* Dynamic book shelves categories: The book shelves categories are obtained from a simulated service.
+All the components related to the book shelves categories are dynamically generated from the list obtained in the simulated service.

 ## What You're Getting
 ```